ppy/osu-wiki/news/2021/2021-04-23-results-monthly-beatmapping-contest-march-2021.md

 Despite scoring similarly, these maps couldn't be more different.
 Oriental's is a high-effort storyboard/skinning/keysounding/concept-mapping moshpit that would've scored considerably higher if it actually focused on the "no 1/4 sliders" limitation.
 Meanwhile, Mao's nearly 7-star entry was a riskier mapping venture featuring "incredibly based doubles" according to screener ::Chugger::{ user=4491713 }.

 The runner-up spot isn't enough to earn Oriental any prizes, but Mao was on the cusp of earning the ***Elite Mapper*** title and this finally pushed him over the edge.
-Congratulations to Mao for joining ::hypercyte::{ user=9155377 } and [xbopost](https://osu.ppy.sh/users/6842421) as mappers who've earned this prestigious title through the Monthly Beatmapping Contest!
+Congratulations to Mao for joining ::hypercyte::{ user=9155377 } and ::xbopost::{ user=6842421 } as mappers who've earned this prestigious title through the Monthly Beatmapping Contest!

 ### Screening crew #1